Engineering

 Session resume and memory

 The cross-session memory goes further.
 Blackreach remembers what worked per domain.
-If it found that a particular site needs a 3-second wait before the pagination renders, that gets stored.
+If a particular site needs a three-second wait before pagination renders, that gets stored.
 Next session, it already knows.
 It gets better at the sites it visits repeatedly.

-Open source at gitlab.com/null.phnix/blackreach. v5.0.0-beta.1.
-Issues and PRs welcome.
-Full feature breakdown and demo on the project page.
+Open source on github and gitlab.
+Full feature breakdown on the project page.